 “No, she had to stay behind and finish the job so I could come.”
 Joanna met Samuel’s eyes in the mirror and offered him a look of sympathy, but Samuel perked up after a second, “But Kingsley says you two are sticking around ‘til next weekend for well-wishers, and she’ll probably be here around midweek.
 She sends her best love though, and I have very specific instructions to remember every single detail to report back to her when she gets here.
 Also, you may or may not have to put your dress back on to show her”

 Joanna laughed, “I think I can manage that.
-Well, I’m sad that you both couldn’t be here, but I know Kingsley is so grateful that made it.
+Well, I’m sad that you both couldn’t be here, but I know Kingsley is so grateful that you made it.
 I don’t think that today would have meant as much to him if you hadn’t been here too.”
-Joanna smiled, and then held out her arms to show off her dress, “So, tell me Sammy, Does my dress make me pretty enough for Kingsley to want to marry me?”
+Joanna smiled, and then held out her arms to show off her dress, “So, tell me, Sammy, Does my dress make me pretty enough for Kingsley to want to marry me?”

-“Oh, Jo, you could wear a burlap sack and Kingsley would want to marry you.”
-Samuel answered automatically, watching Joanna turn around.
+“Oh, Jo, you could wear a burlap sack and Kingsley would want to marry you,” Samuel answered automatically, watching Joanna turn around.
 “But, yes, you look absolutely beautiful.
-Oh yeah, Lee wanted me to tell you that superstitions are stupid and when you’re married he never ever wants to have to go twenty four hours without seeing you for any reason.”
+Oh yeah, Lee wanted me to tell you that superstitions are stupid and when you’re married he never ever wants to have to go twenty-four hours without seeing you for any reason.”

 Joanna gave Samuel a playful glare, “That doesn’t sound quite like him.”